ngUpgraders/ng-forward/README.md

 // Finally go ahead and bootstrap a component.
 It will look for the selector
 // in your html and call ng1's bootstrap method on it.
 What's cool is if you
 // include zone.js in your app, we'll automatically bootstrap your app within
-// the context of a zone so you don't need to call $scope.$apply for many common
+// the context of a zone so you don't need to call $scope.$apply (Mike is
-// async tasks, like Promise resolution, event handlers, setTimeout, setInterval,
-// and fetch.
+// this really true??).
 bootstrap(AppCtrl);

 ```